Safe Amalgam Removal – Albuquerque, NM

 Creating Healthier Smiles with Biocompatible Fillings

 Removing traditional amalgam fillings is just one of the ways you can be proactive in achieving total-body wellness.
 Dr. Keanna will use the SMART protocol (Safe Mercury Amalgam Removal Technique).
 By safely removing any amalgam from your mouth using a series of proven steps, we can replace your fillings with healthier, biocompatible options that help you maintain a beautiful aesthetic.
-Contact us to schedule an appointment to learn more about safe amalgam removal from our Albuquerque, NM holistic dentist.
+Contact us to schedule an appointment to learn more about safe amalgam removal from our holistic dentist.

 Why Choose Natural Dental Services for Safe Amalgam Removal?